Miss Geraldine Lucas

 Area of expertise

-I have a particular interest in learning disabilities.
-I completed my Masters in 2011.
-My research focused on the clinical learning experiences of midwifery students who have dyslexia.
-I have worked with a colleague to develop a portfolio of education to meet the Baby Friendly Breastfeeding Initiative (Stage One).
+I have project expertise and worked with a colleague to develop a portfolio of education to meet the Baby Friendly Breastfeeding Initiative (Stage One).

 I have worked in collaboration with a neighbouring Trust to introduce Obstetric emergency simulation between medical students and midwifery students.
-This was awarded joint second prize at the British Journal of Midwifery Awards (2013).
+This was awarded joint second prize at the British Journal of Midwifery Awards in (2013).

 In 2017, I was successfully appointed to join the Nigerian twinnning project, run by Women 4 Health and Save the Children.
 Having spent one year working on a collaborative project with a midwife lecturer form Nigeria, I went to Nigeria in June 2018 to present the recipricocal project.
 This was a shared collaboration, with the intention of supporting and enhancing U.K. and Nigerian Midwifery education.